-- Students should report to the Academic Success and Progress Center (ASAP) located on the second floor of the Oliver H. Delchamps, Jr. Student Life Complex to fill out a Complete Voluntary Withdrawal Form.
-Students will be counseled by the ASAP team before their withdrawal is processed.
+- Students should report to the Academic Advising and Counseling Center located on the second floor of the Oliver H. Delchamps, Jr. Student Life Complex to fill out a Complete Voluntary Withdrawal Form.
+Students will be counseled before their withdrawal is processed.

 - Students may also submit withdrawal forms to thier home campus or fill out an electronic withdrawal form by clicking on the following link, https://www.bishop.edu/admissions-records-eforms/ewithdrawal-form/.
-Withdrawal forms submitted at another campus or electronically will be sent to the ASAP team before they are processed.
-The team will make a reasonable effort to contact the student within 3 business days of the withdrawal’s submission to counsel the student.
-The ASAP team will process the withdrawal forms automatically if the student cannot be reached during the 3 day period.
+Withdrawal forms submitted at another campus or electronically will be sent to the Academic Advising and Counseling Center before they are processed.
+An adviser from the center will make a reasonable effort to contact the student within 3 business days of the withdrawal’s submission to counsel the student.
+The adviser will process the withdrawal form automatically if the student cannot be reached during the 3 day period.

 - It is the responsiblity of the student to initiate the withdrawal and submission process.
 Instructors and counselors cannot request that you be withdrawn from the College on your behalf.